 PhD in Computer Science

-A PhD in Computer Science enable students to become experts in a technical subfield of computer science and advance the state of the art by contributing original research in that discipline.
+A PhD in Computer Science enables students to become experts in a technical subfield of computer science and advance the state of the art by contributing original research in that discipline.
 Most PhD students also gain practical experience in the classroom, as well as become visible members of the research community by publishing research and through oral presentations at conferences and research seminars.
 Upon completing the PhD program, students are able to set their own research direction, teach and advise students, and work at the forefront of cutting-edge research in academia or at an industrial laboratory.

 Applicants should have obtained a bachelor’s or master’s degree in computer science or show evidence of equivalent preparation in computational science subjects.
-Unusually well-qualified candidates may be accepted as 16-course post-bachelor’s PhD candidates directly after earning the bachelor’s degree.

-- Theory (at least two courses)
+- Algorithms (at least one course)

 - Systems (at least one course)